6 Essential Online Business Directories

 You may have already noticed that listing directories seem to be auto-populated with information about your company.
 But where does this information come from?
 This is where Data Aggregators come into play.
 The majority of listing directories, including Google itself are actually powers by companies such as Infogroup, Localeze, Acxiom and Factual.
 When you correct your information on these services, it will actually feed it to other listing directories over time.
 Unfortunately, claiming your business on these websites comes with varying levels of frustration.

 Do you need help with your company’s SEO?
 Dallas Riffle Media is Cleveland’s premier full-service marketing agency.
-For a free estimate, give us a call at (330) 274-7658 or visit our website.
-For more information about how to grow your business, be sure to follow us on Facebook, Twitter or Google+.
+For a free estimate, give us a call at (216) 245-0835 or visit our website.
+For more information about how to grow your business, be sure to follow us here and on social media.